-This data, however, gives us only half of the picture, as it does not include the '0's - those young people for whom all of the submeasures are 0 and hence so is the binary outcome measure.
-This information we will capture from schools data, which tells us how many young people there are in each of these school years. - in total.
+These data, however, give us only half of the picture, as it does not include the '0's - those young people for whom all of the submeasures are -0 and hence so is the binary outcome measure.
+This information we will capture from schools data, which tells us how many young people are enrolled in the school in total.
 Bringing these two sources of data together, we will have individual level data for each participant, indicating their binary treatment status, and their binary primary outcome and the 0-3 secondary outcome.
 We will have this for both the year of the pilot (2023-2024), and the previous year, allowing us to control for school-school-year level historical data.